This post was recently featured on a podcast episode of Optimal Living Daily.

 Understanding emotionally distant spouses

-The difference between Camilla and Paul go back much earlier than their marriage.
-Theirs are emotional "attachment style" differences.
+The differences between Camilla and Paul go back much earlier than their marriage.
+Theirs are emotional “attachment style” differences.

 Attachment styles are “baked in the cake” early in childhood.
 These differences impact how close is “too close” or how far is “too far” for each of them.